MiguelArber/splio/README.md

 This module provides integration with [Splio](https://www.splio.com), a popular customer platform that drives connected loyalty marketing across a great variety of channels.
 Splio module makes it easy for webmasters and Drupal developers to manage and customize how your entities are synchronized with Splio's platform.
 It provides a complete integration with Splio's API, allowing the site administrators to easily sent data to Splio's platform through and intuitive GUI.
-In addition, the module comes ready to be extended/integrated with other services for more customized needs.
+In addition, the module comes ready to be extended/integrated with other services for more customized business needs.
-More generally, Splio module aspires to simplify the task of keeping your customer's and sales data up-to-date with Spio.
+More generally, Splio module aspires to simplify the task of keeping your customer's and sales data up-to-date with Splio.
 Just configure the module once, and forget about it!

 ## Core features